-District General Fund Budgets and Audited and Unaudited Actuals.
-The following Table A-4 sets forth the District's Final Adopted Budgets for the District General Fund, inclusive of regular and specially funded programs, for fiscal years 2016-17 through 2020-21 and the actual results for fiscal years 2016-17 through 2018-19 and the unaudited actuals for fiscal year 2019-20.
+District General Fund Budgets and Audited Actuals.
+The following Table A-4 sets forth the District's Final Adopted Budgets for the District General Fund, inclusive of regular and specially funded programs, for fiscal years 2016-17 through 2020-21 and the actual results for fiscal years 2016-17 through 2019-20.
 The budgeted beginning balance for each fiscal year reflects the estimated ending balance for the prior fiscal year based upon information as of the budget adoption date.
 Accordingly, the budgeted ending balance for a fiscal year and the subsequent budgeted beginning balance may differ from the actual ending balance and actual beginning balance.

-LOS ANGELES UNIFIED SCHOOL DISTRICT District General Fund Budget for Fiscal Years 2016-17 through 2020-21 Audited Actuals for Fiscal Years 2016-17 through 2018-19 and Unaudited Actuals for Fiscal Year 2019-20(1)(2)(3) (\$ in millions)
+District General Fund Budget for Fiscal Years 2016-17 through 2020-21

+Audited Actuals for Fiscal Years 2016-17 through 2019-20(1)(2)(3)

+(\$ in millions)